e-goat/commodify/README.md

 # Commodify
+NOTE: This software is work in progress.

-A data visualization tool that outputs a single graph showing the current housing market average price per country.
+Single graph showing the current housing market average price per country.

 ## Migrations